aldermanwhitney/Blackjack/README.txt

 Images
-These are the images which display cards to the user This folder should be one underneath the Blackjack folder, for the images to be appropriately referenced (This was created on a Windows OS, if it makes a difference)
+These are the images which display cards to the user This folder should be one underneath the Blackjack folder, for the images to be appropriately referenced

-(Just in case the files are not compiled)
-To Run:
-$ javac CardImage.java
-$ javac Deck.java
-$ javac PlayerMoney.java
-$ javac BlackjackApp2.java
-$ java BlackjackApp2